c1au6i0/muaydata/content/post/2018-10-25-animated-prison.markdown

 # Introduction

-Animated plot are like spinning-back kicks in muay Thai: they are extremely risky, seldom used, but they can be highly effective and hit you right between the eyes!
+Animated plots are like spinning-back kicks in muay Thai: they are extremely risky, seldom used, but they can be highly effective and hit you right between the eyes!

 <center>
 ![prova](/data_post3/giphy.gif)